LeetLLM

 Context priority strategy

-We layer context sources based on their immediate relevance to the cursor position.
-Since we can't fit an entire codebase into the model's context window, we must rank information strictly by its likelihood of influencing the next few tokens.
+Layer context sources based on their immediate relevance to the cursor position.
+Since an entire codebase won't fit into the model's context window, rank information strictly by its likelihood of influencing the next few tokens.
 The context engine builds the prompt dynamically, filling the available budget (e.g., 8k tokens) from the top priority down until space is exhausted:

 PrioritySourceMethodRationale